On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: The number of solutions of feasible IA problems

 \subsection{Preliminaries}

-As it was shown in \cite{OscarISIT12,Gonzalez2012b}, the surjectivity of the mapping $\theta$ in (\ref{eq:4}) can easily checked by a polynomial-complexity test that can be applied to arbitrary $K$-user MIMO interference networks.
-The test basically consists of two main steps: i) to find and {\it arbitrary} point in the solution variety and ii) to check the rank of a matrix constructed from that point.
-To find an arbitrary point in the solution variety, in \cite{Gonzalez2012b} we generated a set of random precoders and decoders, and then solved a linear underdetermined problem to get a set of channel matrices satisfying the IA equations (\ref{eq:1}): this was called {\it inverse IA problem} in \cite{Gonzalez2012b,OscarISIT12}.
-In this paper we choose an even simpler (trivial) solution satisfying the IA equations.
-Specifically, we take structured matrices given by
+As shown in \cite{OscarISIT12,Gonzalez2012b}, the surjectivity of the mapping $\theta$ in (\ref{eq:4}) can easily checked by a polynomial-complexity test that can be applied to arbitrary $K$-user MIMO interference channels.
+The test basically consists of two main steps: i) to find an {\it arbitrary} point in the solution variety and ii) to check the rank of a matrix constructed from that point.
+As a solution to the first step we follow \cite[Sec.
+IV]{Gonzalez2012b} and choose a simple solution to the IA equations.
+Specifically, we take structured channel matrices given by

 with precoders and decoders given by